Eileen Ermita-Buhain

 Ma.
 Elenita Milagros Ramos Ermita-Buhain (born May 12, 1969), more commonly known as Eileen Ermita-Buhain, is a Filipino politician who served as a member of the House of Representatives of the Philippines, representing the 1st district of Batangas from 2013 to 2022 and previously from 2001 to 2010.
 She is a member of the Nacionalista Party.

-Ermita-Buhain is married to the swimmer and former Olympian Eric Buhain, incumbent representative of the 1st district of Batangas and former chairman of the Games and Amusement Board.
+Ermita-Buhain is married to the swimmer and former Olympian Eric Buhain, representative of the 1st district of Batangas from 2022 to 2025, former chairman of the Games and Amusement Board.
 She is the daughter of Eduardo Ermita, who served as the Executive Secretary under President Gloria Macapagal Arroyo from 2004 to 2010.